Importing into the EU: Customs Duties

-HS codes can be broken down into three parts: the first two digits identify the chapter the goods are classified in, the next two digits identify the groupings within that chapter, and the last two digits identify the sub-groupings within that chapter.
+HS codes can be broken down into three parts: the first two digits identify the chapter the goods are classified in, the next two digits identify the headings within that chapter, and the last two digits identify the sub-headings within that chapter.

 CN codes are eight digits, consisting of the six-digit HS code and the two-digit CN subheadings.

-TARIC codes provide additional classification for some products and are ten digits, consisting of the eight-digit CN code and the two-digit TARIC subheadings.
+TARIC codes provide additional classification for some products and are a minimum of ten digits, consisting of the eight-digit CN code and the two-digit TARIC subheadings.